Why Do We Need to Advocate for EE?

 Oregon's ESSA State Plan

 The Every Student Succeeds Act (ESSA) replaces No Child Left Behind (NCLB) and affords states greater flexibility.
 ESSA encourages states and schools to innovate, while at the same time maintaining a focus on accountability, an emphasis on state and local systems of improvement, and a more balanced assessment system.

 ESSA establishes a framework for preparing Oregon’s students for life beyond K-12, whether that is attending college or pursuing a career.
 A prepared graduate should have the knowledge and skills necessary to succeed in college, technical, or trade schools, or enter directly into the workplace without having to take remedial or developmental courses.
 Additionally, graduates should be able to apply their knowledge and skills to real-world situations.
-The Federal law acts as newly-obtained leverage to improve the educational landscape in Oregon and reflects many of our state’s educational priorities including:
+The Federal law acts as leverage to improve the educational landscape in Oregon and reflects many of our state’s educational priorities including: